Timeline shows media, Dems' different approach to Tara Reade accusation after Kavanaugh free-for-all

 APRIL 12, 2020

 The Times covers Reade's accusations, and makes sure to note that Reade could face criminal penalties if she filed a false police report.
-Attempting to explain why the Times waited so much longer to report on Reade's accusation, Times executive editor Dean Baquet claimed that "Kavanaugh was already in a public forum in a large way" -- although he did not explain why that logic did not apply to Biden, who was sealing up the Democratic Party's nomination for president.
+Attempting to explain why the Times waited so much longer to report on Reade's accusation, Times executive editor Dean Baquet claims that "Kavanaugh was already in a public forum in a large way" -- although he does not explain why that logic did not apply to Biden, who was sealing up the Democratic Party's nomination for president when Reade went public with her claim.

-The article notes that Reade told two friends about the episode around the time it occurred.
+The Times piece focuses on unrelated sexual misconduct accusations against President Trump, and largely dismisses Reade's allegations as uncorroborated by her co-workers -- even though the Times notes later in its piece that Reade's claim was contemporaneously corroborated by two of Reade's friends.

 Baquet would also admit the story was edited after publication at the request of the Biden campaign to remove a reference to Biden's past history of inappropriate touching.
+No notation in the story indicates that it was edited.

 According to a copy of the Times' article saved by the Internet archive Wayback Machine, the Times originally reported: "No other allegation about sexual assault surfaced in the course of reporting, nor did any former Biden staff members corroborate any details of Ms. Reade’s allegation.
 The Times found no pattern of sexual misconduct by Mr. Biden, beyond the hugs, kisses and touching that women previously said made them uncomfortable."